wangywUST/DeepEdit/README.md

 A python notebook for running DeepEdit on `gpt-3.5-turbo-instruct` is here: [`run_deepedit.ipynb`](https://github.com/wangywUST/DeepEdit/blob/main/run_deepedit.ipynb).

+## New Benchmarks of MQuAKE-2002 and MQuAKE-hard

+We provide them at the folder `datasets`.

 ## Bugs or Questions?
 If you have any questions related to the repo or the paper, or you encounter any problems when using the datasets/code, feel free to email Yiwei Wang `(wangyw.evan@gmail.com)` or open an issue!